Stories - Just For Fun - Dr. Studly

 The constant parade of men from pre puberty to canes in front of "bikini row" proved amazing to watch after being a little more enlightened.
 There were a few who just were having fun and a few more who were actual divers, but most of the male students tended to be pretty shy and terribly self-conscious, yet wanted to see and be near all those cuties.
 Perhaps most fun to watch were the older guys who like me now have their chests slipping down around their waists, much of the top hair either severely thinned, or altogether gone, and the hormones that keep telling the rapidly aging body that it is still twenty-one.
 I admit there were a few of the older guys who most likely gloried in their successes with these young women.
 They lived in the gym and on the track working hard to combat the ravages of time.

 One of these fellows often proved a hot topic of conversation.
 In spite of his doctorate, his stupidity proved only exceeded by his vanity and arrogance.
 Yes, he was one of those that wore a super tight tiny Speedo that showed everything, which was probably nothing more than padding as he never changed in the pool locker area.
 But that is another story.
 Meanwhile, no young lady from fifteen on escaped his notice and generally unwanted attentions.
 He pretended to be the best of the best that had to chase the young ladies away, while in reality none gave him the time of day.
 He was known as a cold fish so pompous and arrogant, that none could stand him being around.
 After a bad accident a year before pool rules required lifeguard permission before using the high board and platform, he reluctantly condescended to speak with my partner and was only able to show her enough skill that she allowed use of the high board, but never the platform.
 Each day he would look up in askance if he could use the platform to let him properly show off his beauty and skill.
 All summer long she lightly shook her head no, so he instead strutted as though in front of mirrors to use the high board.
+We got to see his rituals including carefully slipping off his flip-flops and setting them by "his" throne chair with his towel.
 In his mind he represented the best of the best.
 His carefully defined muscles on muscles, washboard abs, and strong arms left him grievously out of proportion, but clearly better than any Greek god or the other mere mortals there.
-In reality, most college athletes and even the surfer dudes and hippies had much better bodies.
-All summer he consistently showed up every afternoon to strut his stuff and do his three dives he so painstakingly learned.
-We often giggled making up a name for him calling him in private Doctor Studley and in public Dr. S, often with a short whistle blast warning the other to keep an eye out as Dr. S was going to dive.
+In reality, most college athletes, the surfer dudes and even the hippies had much better bodies.
+All summer long he consistently showed up every afternoon to strut his stuff and do his three dives he so painstakingly learned.
+We often giggled making up a name for him calling him in private Doctor Studley, and in public Dr. S, often with a short whistle blast warning the other to keep an eye out as Dr. S was going to dive.
 Turned out his last name did begin with an S so he thought we were honoring him.
 Instead of embarrassment, he of course regaled in the attention and announcement of each upcoming debut, especially if my beautiful friend called attention to him.
-Dr. Studley believed his suave and debonair self-unmatched.
+Dr. Studley believed his suave and debonair self was unmatched.

 Lips throughout the pool turned up into grins then explosive laughter as he we realized he was not trying to catch his dignity or a loose swim suit but instead to catch his large toupee.
 His violent correction separated that wig from his head showing reflections of the sun glistening from a near totally bald head.
 In spite of laughing so hard I could hardly breathe, I exercised unbelievable control to leap from my lifeguard stand and save him from drowning.
 When I got to him, he had regained consciousness and fought me until he could grab his toupee.
 When I finally pulled him to the side, the crowd burst out in applause.
 He turned a much deeper shade of pure crimson.
 As soon as able he threw off my help, burst through the growing crowd, and ran through the men's dressing area and away from the pool.
 My friend had joined me and she thanked me for saving him saying she was laughing so hard she could not possibly swim to save him.
 Through the chain fence we could see him still going a block way.
 Although I never expected to see him at the pool again, within a few weeks he was back, strutting as though nothing happened, and back to his same old antics getting permission to use the high board.
 Strangely, I heard he had since discovered "super glue" so his hair never came off again.
 I've always wondered how that affected the skin on his scalp.
 He also never asked nor got permission to go off the platform again.
 Anyhow, ever since my mind will occasionally play a slow-motion video of his fall with screams and antics.
 That always brings a smile to my lips.